tytydraco/yessleep/out/I_found_someone_else_who_has_seen_the_Static_channel_Part_2.md

 “141,” I repeated.

 “The count on the page is higher.
 There are over 200 episodes on mine now.
-But I’ve watched a 141.”
+But I’ve watched 141.”
 He paused.
 “Well, 140 ½.
 There was one I couldn’t finish.”

 He said this casually, but when he said it, his fingers stopped tracing shapes on his thigh.
 It was the first time his hands had been still since he sat down.